ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

    This code would make the `<Tab>` key trigger snippets *and* navigate forward through snippet tabstops---the decision whether to expand or jump is made by LuaSnip's `expand_or_jumpable` function.

-1. Use two different keys (e.g. Tab and Control-K) to expand snippets and jump forward through snippet tabstops
+1. Option two: use two different keys (e.g. Tab and Control-K) to expand snippets and jump forward through snippet tabstops

    ```vim
    " Expand snippets in insert mode with <Tab>